1/21/2025

 Andrew Obin

 Great.
 And just a question on abrasives and industrial specialties.
-It seems to be a sort of nice canary in the coal mine short cycle business.
+You know, it seems to be sort of a nice canary in the coal mine short cycle business.
 It's been consistently declining for a while.
-You do sound more optimistic, but if you look at these numbers, they seem to be relatively flat for the past four to six quarters.
+You do sound more optimistic about But if you look at these numbers, they seem to be relatively flat for the past four to six quarters.
 Any visibility there?
-When do they turn positive?
+You know, when do they turn positive?
 What are you seeing in the channel?
-What are you seeing at inventory levels, at OEMs?
-I know auto is probably a decent market there, but just more color as to when do you think these businesses could turn?
+What are you seeing at inventory levels at OEMs?
+I know auto is probably a decent market there, but just more color as to when do you think these businesses could turn.
 Thank you.

 speaker